About Recycle Rewards

 Can I crush cans and bottles?

-No, please don’t crush your containers.
-Containers must be identifiable as an eligible container to receive a refund.
-It is recommended that containers returned for a refund meet the following requirements:
+No, please do not crush your drink containers.
+Drink containers must be identifiable as an eligible drink container to receive a refund.
+It is recommended that drink containers returned for a refund meet the following requirements:

-• The container is not damaged to the extent that it is unsuitable for recycling
+• The drink container is not damaged to the extent that it is unsuitable for recycling

 • The barcode can be scanned, and

-Why are some beverage containers eligible and not all of them?
+Why are some drink containers eligible and not all of them?

-The selected eligible containers for Recycle Rewards are those that are most commonly found as litter in the state’s streets, beaches, waterways and parks.
-Tasmanians can continue to recycle other non-eligible containers such as wine, cordial, milk and spirit bottles in their kerbside recycling bin.
+The selected eligible drink containers for Recycle Rewards are those that are most commonly found as litter in the state’s streets, beaches, waterways and parks.
+Tasmanians can continue to recycle other non-eligible drink containers such as wine, cordial, milk and glass spirit bottles in their kerbside recycling bin.

 Can I choose to keep using kerbside recycling?

-Yes, eligible containers can continue to be placed in kerbside recycling, as well as non-eligible containers.
+Yes, eligible drink containers can continue to be placed in kerbside recycling, as well as non-eligible drink containers.

 What is a refund point?

-A refund point is a collection place where you can return your eligible containers and receive a 10 cent refund for each container.
+A refund point is a collection place where you can return your eligible drink containers and receive a 10 cent refund for each drink container.

 How many refund points are there across Tasmania and where will they be located?

-Integral to the design of the scheme is the aim to provide all Tasmanians with opportunities to participate in the scheme and receive a refund for their containers.
+Integral to the design of the scheme is the aim to provide all Tasmanians with opportunities to participate in the scheme and get a refund for their eligible drink containers.
+Previous market research found that the public wished for refund points to be located near their regular retailers, to easily incorporate into their already established routines.
+This research has informed where refund points will be located.

-Community access standards have been developed by NRE Tas to establish the minimum requirements for the fair and equitable distribution of the network or refund points across Tasmania.
+Community Access Standards have been developed by NRE Tas to establish the minimum requirements for the fair and equitable distribution of the network of refund points across Tasmania.
+These requirements were designed to specifically respond to the dispersed and regional nature of the Tasmanian population.
+Fundamentally, they ensure that the scheme remains commercially viable, particularly during the early years of introduction.

 What are the different types of refund points?

-• Depots will be staffed centres that are able to sort and count bulk loads of containers.
-You can walk through or drive through to get your containers counted and get your immediate refund.
+• Depots are staffed centres that are able to sort and count bulk loads of drink containers.
+You can walk through or drive through to get your drink containers counted and get your immediate cash or electronic refund.

 Will the refund points have disability access?

-The Network Operator must ensure that each refund point, including each Container Refund Machine, the area in which it is located, and the digital content provided at refund points is accessible to persons with a disability.
+The Network Operator must ensure that each refund point, including each reverse vending machine, the area in which it is located, and the digital content provided at refund points is accessible to persons with a disability.

 • Disability Discrimination Act 1992